Nihad217/Geomates_Planets_Collaboration/README.md

 An overview over the architecture is shown here:
 ![alt text](overview_architecture.png)

-The example code for the Planner (Python) will follow soon.
+An Tutorial for the Planner/RPC can be found in the moodle.

 ## Installation game server
 The game server can either be installed via docker (recommend) or be build from scratch.